 But not every plaintiff in a civil case (such as a personal injury claim) can ask for punitive damages.
-In fact, the requirements for eligibility are fairly strict.
+The requirements for eligibility are fairly strict.

-Florida Statute Section 768.72 allows punitive damages only when “there is a reasonable showing by evidence in the record or proffered by the claimant which would provide a reasonable basis for recovery of such damages.”
+Wondering what is the Florida punitive damages statute?
+Florida Statute 768.72 allows punitive damages only when “there is a reasonable showing by evidence in the record or proffered by the claimant which would provide a reasonable basis for recovery of such damages.”

 Understanding when a court can award punitive damages is important for anyone who may be involved in a lawsuit.
-Here is a short guide to how punitive damages in Florida work and who may be eligible for them.
+In this guide, here’s how punitive damages in Florida work and who may be eligible for them.

 Damage Categories in Florida Civil Cases

 When someone suffers injuries or other losses due to the negligent or wrongful act of another, they are entitled to seek compensation.
 In Florida, there are three basic categories that a plaintiff may receive in a lawsuit or settlement.

 Economic damages are used to financially compensate a plaintiff for the direct losses the plaintiff suffered due to the accident/incident.
 These include past and future medical expenses, lost wages, property damage, and more.